How Much Data Scientists Make? (Updated for 2024)

 I know, I know– it sounds kind of unrealistic, right?
 Of course, money changes things!

-But honestly, beyond the initial ease in being able to provide food and shelter for yourself, your internal happiness doesn’t really change as the numbers do.
+But honestly, beyond the initial ease of being able to provide food and shelter for yourself, your internal happiness doesn’t really change as the numbers do.
 You still end up going to work every day, and your routines will probably end up being the same.

 The things that constantly change will be around your position, so work hard, and ultimately, be sure to enjoy what you’re doing.